Independent, not affiliated with Anthropic

 When does Claude usage reset?

 The 5-hour window resets five hours after your first message, per user.
 Weekly caps reset on a rolling 7-day anchor.
-There is no global reset o'clock; your own apps show your times, and the calculator above works them out from your anchors.
+There is no global reset o'clock; your own apps show your exact times: Claude Code under /usage, the Claude app in its usage panel.

 Why did my usage bar reset early?